Vegetable Yield Calculator

 This vegetable planting calculator helps you decide how much produce you can possibly get, based on your crop of choice and the number of rows of vegetation you're going for.

-With the world moving slowly towards sustainable sources of energy and food, it's only a matter of time until your amazing gardening skills put you in the spotlight!
-This harvest yield calculator should help push you in the right direction towards growing your own veggies 🥕
+With the world moving slowly towards sustainable sources of energy and food, it's only a matter of time before your amazing gardening skills put you in the spotlight!
+This harvest yield calculator should help push you in the right direction toward growing your own veggies 🥕

 and possibly making a salad 🥗 from your own garden!